-MMRP100 CONTINUED COMPLETE 2Q 2018 Biological resources - anadromous fish BIO-14 CNST- Fish Friendly Channel Design Guidelines.
+LANDRAGO CONTINUED 1 MMRP100 CONTINUED COMPLETE 2Q 2018 MMRP101 Biological resources - anadromous fish BIO-14 CNST- Fish Friendly Channel Design Guidelines.
 Installation of falsework and stream diversions required in the course of bridge construction will be consistent with VTA's Fish-Friendly Channel Design Guidelines to minimize affects to migrating anadromous fish and other instream species.
 These guidelines address concerns related to a number of issues including high water velocities, jumps to channelized inlets or outlets, water depths, and resting pools.
-D Contractor COMPLETE 3Q 2012 Biological resources - California red- legged frog SEIR-2 BIO-15 CNST- BIO- 7(1) CNST- BIO- 7(2) CNST- BIO- 7(3) When work in a flowing stream is unavoidable, any stream flow will be diverted around the work area by a barrier, temporary culvert, or a new channel capable of permitting upstream and downstream fish movement.
-Construction of the barrier or the new channel normally will begin in the downstream area and continue upstream, and the flow will be diverted only when construction of the diversion is completed.
-Appropriate erosion control measures will be installed to prevent debris, soil, silt, sand, bark, slash, sawdust, cement, concrete, washings, petroleum products, or other organic or earthen material from being washed into waterways by rainfall or runoff. С Contractor COMPLETE 4Q 2012
+D Contractor COMPLETE 3Q 2012 MMRP102 Biological resources - California red- legged frog FEIS SEIR-2 CNST-BIO-7(1) CNST-BIO-7(2) CNST-BIO-7(3) California Red-Legged Frogs and California Tiger Salamanders - Water Quality Effects.
+The following recommendations by CDFG will be followed to address water quality affects: - Construction within the channels that cross the alignment of the selected alternative, including installation of temporary stream diversion structures, will be restricted to the dry season, which generally extends from June 1 to October 15 depending on the species present.
+In some cases, construction may begin earlier than June 15 or continue past October 15, as specified in regulatory agency permits and agreements or any authorized extensions. - No equipment will be operated in the live stream channel. - When work in a flowing stream is unavoidable, any stream flow will be diverted around the work area by a barrier, temporary culvert, or a new channel capable of permitting upstream and downstream fish movement. - Construction of the barrier or the new channel normally will begin in the downstream area and continue upstream, and the flow will be diverted only when construction of the diversion is completed. - Appropriate erosion control measures will be installed to prevent debris, soil, silt, sand, bark, slash, sawdust, cement, concrete, washings, petroleum products, or other organic or earthen material from being washed into waterways by rainfall or runoff.
+C Contractor COMPLETE 4Q 2012